-The functional enhancements made to VACOLS during FY 1998 allow VBA personnel to add appeals to BVA's docket, close out appeals resolved in the field, indicate appellants' requests for BVA hearings, indicate when cases have been developed enough to permit the holding of BVA hearings, and view or download Board decisions and other documents attached to VACOLS records.
-The capability to view or download decisions and other VACOLS attachments has also been provided to the office of the Secretary, VA Congressional Liaison offices, and the Office of General Counsel.
-Additionally, veterans' service organization representatives connected to BVA's computer network have been provided a version of VACOLS that meets their representational needs.
+Through VACOLS, VBA personnel can add appeals to BVA's docket, close out appeals resolved in the field, indicate appellants' requests for BVA hearings, indicate when cases have been developed enough to permit the holding of BVA hearings, and view or download Board decisions and other documents attached to VACOLS records.
+In FY 1999, the Board enhanced VACOLS by extending RO capabilities (e.g., permitting more RO queries and annotations) to include CUE queries, address updates, videoconference hearing annotations, NOD and issue tracking, adding issues on remand, and a print button.
+VSO representatives working at regional offices now also have the ability to connect to the BVA computer network.

 As previously mentioned, the Board conducted its first videoconferenced hearing in FY 1995.
-Every year since then, BVA has expanded its use of video technology, for both its personal hearing application and its use as a medium for the conduct of training and information exchanges between BVA and VA regional offices.
-A significant milestone was reached in September 1998, with the signing of a Memorandum of Understanding (MOU) between the Board and the Veterans Benefit Administration that articulated the commitment of both organizations to employing videoconferencing technology to improve service delivery and communications by, among other things:
+Every year since then, BVA has expanded its use of video technology, for both its personal hearing application and its use as a medium for the conduct of seminars and information exchanges between BVA and VA regional offices.
+A significant milestone was reached in September 1998, with the signing of a Memorandum of Understanding (MOU) between the Board and the Veterans Benefits Administration (VBA) that articulated the commitment of both organizations to employing videoconferencing technology to improve service delivery and communications by, among other things: